 If there were any problems on the walk caused by members whether unintentional (the walk was too hard for them) or intentional (forging ahead) please report this to the Rambles Secretary.
 It’s better that things are nipped in the bud rather than have to be dealt with after several leaders and parties have been inconvenienced or annoyed.

 If any member helps out particularly let the organiser know and we can give them a mention in the coach announcements.
 It’s also worth mentioning if anyone falls in a bog!

 Also if there were other problems - blocked paths, snappy dogs - let the Rambles Secretary know and these can be reported directly to the Local Authority or via the Ramblers Association.

-Return the First Aid kit to the organiser.
+Return the First Aid kit (and thermal bag if taken) to the organiser.

 Accidents Will Happen.